simplenetes-io/podc/PODSPEC.md

             # Required if using targetPort,
             # however in the context of a Simplenetes cluster project the hostPort can be assigned as `${HOSTPORTAUTOx}` and a unique host port will be assigned.
 The `x` is an integer meaning that if `${HOSTPORTAUTO1}` is used in two places in the yaml the same host port value will be substituted in.
 In standalone mode `${HOSTPORTAUTO1}` must then be defined in the `pod.env` file.
             # Host port must be between 1 and 65535 (but typically not between 61000-63999 nor 32767 (reserved for proxy)).
+            # Note that the for each pod compile free host ports are scouted to fill the AUTO variables.
+The same host ports will not be set for AUTO variables in two different compilations even if the `x` is the same.
             hostPort: 8081

-            # Optionally force the interface to bind host ports to.
+            # Optionally force what interface to bind mapped ports to.
             # Setting to "0.0.0.0" is typically required for pods which are receiving traffic from the public internet, such as the ingress.
             # However, for pods which are not to be publically exposed we should definetly not set it to "0.0.0.0".
             # If hostInterface is set it then overrides the "--host-interface" option which could be passed to the pod at creation time.